 - To-do lists

 If your team spends a lot of time jumping between different applications, this could be a major selling point.
 Consolidation also reduces time spent copying and pasting the same information across different applications.
-All conversations, documents, and plans are in one place.
+All conversations, document links, and plans are in one place.

 Benefit #2: Faster Communication